 Register for Brookdale’s certification course, “Focus on Learning, Teaching and Practice”, delivered as a hybrid.
 This course is offered three times per year, during the Fall and Spring terms.
-Upon completion, you will have the skills and experience to design and teach a fully online course.
+Upon completion, you will have the skills and experience to design and be eligible to teach a fully online course.
 This course runs for eight weeks October 2 through November 13 with three required face-to-face meetings.

 Certificates will be awarded upon successful completion of each workshop.
 Workshops B, C, and D are designed for Canvas users with knowledge of the topics covered in Workshop A, or users who have completed Workshop A.

 - Canvas Basics: Workshop A: This hands-on workshop will feature an overview of the system as well as specifics on how to: Set Navigation (Course Settings); use Student View; Create a Module; Create a Content Page; Add a File; File Manager; Create a Home Page; Roster; Publish Your Content; Publish Your Course; Request a Course for Future Terms; Copy Content from Another Course.

 - Assignments and Grade book in Canvas: Workshop B: This hands-on workshop will feature how to: Create an Assignment for Online Submission; Create an Assignment for No Submission; Speed Grader; Create a Discussion; Getting Started with Quizzes; Add Assignments to Modules; Grade book; Extra Credit; Grading Rules.